 Once you understand what Unicode and UTF-8 represents, it’s a good idea to get to emojis.

-Each emoji is represented by a unicode character.
+Each emoji is represented a Unicode character.
 Smiley face emoji has a unicode code point of U+1F600.
-Because the emoji has a separate Unicode code point, it can be understood as a smiley face emoji everywhere in the world.
+Since the emoji has a separate Unicode code point, every platform or machine can identify it as a smiley face emoji.

-Unicode Consortium, the non-profit organization behind unicode, ensures that this code point is reserved for smiley face only and doesn’t overlap with other characters.
+Unicode Consortium, the non-profit organization behind the Unicode, ensures that this code point is reserved for smiley face only and doesn’t overlap with other characters.

-UTF-8 is the encoding used by most websites and apps.
-The UTF-8 encoding converts the smiley face Unicode character into a format that can be stored in computers.
-Emojis typically require 3–4 bytes to represent the unicode character.
+most websites and apps use UTF-8 as the encoding.
+The UTF-8 encoding converts the smiley face Unicode character into a format that computers can store.
+Emojis typically require 3–4 bytes to represent the Unicode character.

 When a browser or web app encounters an emoji encoded in UTF-8, it displays the appropriate symbol or image for that code point.
 This is where things get tricky.